 Electrical Components – heat dissipative parts or sinks, connectors, EV battery components.

-Safety Components – airbag, seat belt, braking, and sensor housings.
+Safety Components – air bag, seat belt, braking and sensor housings.

 Propulsion/Powertrain Components-spools, vanes, rocker arms, turbocharger parts.

 Finally, APP also supports the conceptualization of new products via ProtoMIM® and PrintAlloy® – two fully internalized capabilities to fast-track new designs or applications.
 Because of our leadership in MIM processing, APP also designs and formulates its own alloy feedstocks.
 This is critical from a technological perspective as well as mitigating supply chain risk.
-Let APP’s engineering and business development team collaborate to advance your MIM requirements – experience how we cover the five pillars of being a great automotive parts provider.
+Let APP’s engineering and business development team collaborate to advance you MIM requirements – experience how we cover the five pillars of being a great automotive parts provider.